Credit Cards

 Buy United Miles with up to 100% bonus or $0.0188 per mile

 We may receive a commission when you use our links.
-Monkey Miles has partnered with CardRatings for our coverage of credit card products.
-Monkey Miles and CardRatings may receive a commission from card issuers.
-Monkey Miles is also a Senior Advisor to Bilt Rewards Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
-As an Amazon Associate I earn from qualifying purchases.
+Monkey Miles is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as CreditCards.com and CardRatings.
+This relationship may impact how and where links appear on this site.
+This site does not include all financial companies or all available financial offers.
+Monkey Miles is also a Senior Advisor to Bilt Rewards.
+Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.

 Buy United Miles with up to a 100% Bonus

 Lemme also be clear…if you don’t have a need for the miles, I wouldn’t speculatively buy them.
 But, if you’re short, or you’re currently planning a trip and could use the flexibility of having a bulkier account, we haven’t seen miles priced any better.
-Let’s take a look at this flash sale that gets you 100% bonus on every mile you buy.
+Let’s take a look at this flash sale that gets you up to 100% bonus on every mile you buy.

 Why would you want to buy United miles?